-Map 2.24 shows that almost every city, village, and town in the Region has adopted a comprehensive plan per State legislation.14 Six of the seven counties (all except Milwaukee County) have also adopted comprehensive plans.15
+Map 2.24 shows that almost every city, village, and town in the Region has adopted a comprehensive plan per State legislation.19 Six of the seven counties (all except Milwaukee County) have also adopted comprehensive plans.20 The development of the Region is heavily influenced by these plans, which provide a guide for general location and density of development at least 20 years into the future.
+Community comprehensive plans were considered in the regional planning process due to their influence.
+An important step in this process was to understand the amount of development that could be potentially accommodated by community comprehensive plans.